-The “Villa of Chiosi” was constructed during the last years of the seventeenth century by the brothers Carlo and Francesco Dosi, two rich business men who had found in Pontremoli an ideal place where the trade among the Leghorn harbor and the Po Valley (italian: Pianura Padana) where flourishing .
+The “Villa of Chiosi” was constructed during the last years of the seventeenth century by the brothers Carlo and Francesco Dosi, two rich business men who had found in Pontremoli an ideal place where the trade among the Leghorn harbor and the Po Valley (italian: Pianura Padana) wereflourishing .

-The history of the mansion is tied to the history of the Dosi family, who from its construction to the present day has always been connected to this place, going through periods of splendor and through periods of abandon, until coming to the challenging restoration thanks to which today we can admire the Villa in all of its glory.
+The history of the mansion is tied to the history of the Dosi family, whichhas always been connected to this place, from its construction to the present day: it went through periods of splendor ,neglect, and finally restoration, through whichwe can admire today the Villa in all of its glory.

 History of the Dosi family

-In the next decades the Dosi family began a lucrative trading activity between Pontremoli, Leghorn and Piacenza and in a short time they reached a remarkable welfare.
+In the followingdecades, the Dosi family began a lucrative trading activity between Pontremoli, Leghorn and Piacenza and in a short period of time, they reached a remarkable welfare.

 During the last decade of the seventeenth century, the heirs -Carlo and Francesco- of the rich merchant Nicolò Dosi, built and decorated the so called “house of Chiosi”.
-At the entrance of the Villa, the visitors can witness the two brothers accompanied by the family coat of arms (a stork, a tower and two dolphins) and by cartouches -ornate frame- that reports the data 1700, when the house was constructed.
-The idea and the project of the Villa are related to the figure of Carlo Dosi, he was a man of vast culture, lover of art, architecture and gardening, who -for the decoration of his house- chose among some of the most famous artists of that period, as the architect and decorator Francesco Natali and the painter Alessandro Gherardini.
+Upon entering the Villa, the visitors can observethe two brothers accompanied by the family’s coat of arms (a stork, a tower and two dolphins) and by cartouches -ornate frames- that reports the date 1700, when the house was constructed.
+The idea and the project of the Villa are related to the figure of Carlo Dosi, a man of vast culture, lover of art, architecture and gardening, who -for the decoration of his house- chose among some of the most famous artists of that period, such as the architect and decorator Francesco Natali and the painter Alessandro Gherardini.

-In 1724 Carlo Dosi died and the interests of the family were conducted by his son, Giuseppe Antonio Dosi (1679-1769) with great initiative, although he moved his interests and his financial resources into the construction of city palace.
-In these years Giuseppe Antonio focused on policy and affairs, in order to occupy a more influential social position, becoming marquise in 1733.
+In 1724, Carlo Dosi died and the interests of the family were conducted by his son, Giuseppe Antonio Dosi (1679-1769) with great initiative, though he moved his interests and his financial resources into the construction of the city palace.
+In these years, Giuseppe Antonio focused on policy and affairs, in order to occupy a more influential social position, becoming marquise in 1733.

-The descending parable of the family started with the next generation: while the economic conditions in Pontremoli were adverse, the heirs faced hereditary issues.
-These dynamics lead not only to the division of the property and of the villa, but also to a patrimonial crisis of the family.
-The abandon of the house the day after French Revolution represents the acme of this sequence of events.
-During the XIX century and the XX century, the fortunes of the family started to rise again, thanks to figures like the one of Gian Simone (1790-1854), Gian Carlo (1824-1915), who is remembered because he presented to the king Vittorio Emanuele II with other important people, such as the composer Giuseppe Verdi, the results of the plebiscite for the annexation of the Duchy of Parma and Piacenza to the Kingdom of Piedmont who rapidly became the Kingdom of Italy and his son Andrea (1863-1924).
+With the next generation, the family’s descent began : the economic conditions in Pontremoli were adverse, and the heirs faced hereditary issues.
+These dynamics lead not only to the division of the property and of the villa, but also to a patrimonial crisis inthe family.
+The abandonment of the house the day after the French Revolution represents the acme of this sequence of events.
+During the XIX century and the XX century, the fortunes of the family started to rise again, thanks to figures such asthe one of Gian Simone (1790-1854) and of Gian Carlo (1824-1915), who is remembered because he presented to the King Vittorio Emanuele II (with other important people, such as the composer Giuseppe Verdi), the results of the plebiscite for the annexation of the Duchy of Parma and Piacenza to the Kingdom of Piedmont,whichrapidly became the Kingdom of Italy.